Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Privacy-Policy.md

 We take data security seriously and implement the following measures to protect your information:

 - Data is stored securely using encryption.
-- Access to sensitive data is limited to authorized personnel only.
+- Access to sensitive user data is limited to authorized personnel only.
 - Regular security audits and updates to maintain the integrity of our systems.

 However, no system is completely secure.
 In the unlikely event of a data breach, we will notify affected users promptly.

 ## What kind of data we share or sell

-### We will NEVER sell or share your data to a third party
+### NONE!!!
+We will NEVER sell or share your data to a third party

 Please do not even attempt to approach us with any kind of proposition to sell user data; you would just be wasting your time, and ours.
 Instead of trying to approach us with the intention to share or sell user data, go back to the naughty corner and reflect on your actions.

-We may be required under applicable law to share some data in compliance with requests from law enforcement, such as subpoenas or court orders.
+Though we may be required under applicable law to share some data in compliance with requests from law enforcement, such as subpoenas or court orders.
 This includes:

 - Data from documents.
 - Timestamps and history of document editions.
 - User infraction history.
 - Any other information or data stored in reference to the named parties on the request(s).

-Any requests should be sent over to `[WIP]` in a PDF file that has been digitally signed.
-Since we do not store users' legal names or other personal data, in order to comply with the request, we will need:
+Any requests should be sent over to `[Contact Email is WIP]` in a PDF file that has been digitally signed.
+Since we do not store users' legal names or other personal data, besides email address, in order to comply with the request, we will need one of the follwing for identification purposes:
+- Email address of the user
 - The Discord user ID
 *OR*
 - The ID or IDs of the documents your request concerns.